TNTRoyality/AutoShutdown-for-Downloads/README.md

 # Steam Auto Shutdown (Beta)

 A simple app that automatically shuts down your PC once Steam finishes downloading.
+Perfect for overnight downloads — so you don’t have to worry about leaving your PC on all night.
 It includes a 10-second countdown with a cancel button, so you always stay in control.

 ---